Baxter-College/baxtabot/README.md

 - baxter related simple discussions (via rivescript)
 - ask what is for dinner/lunch/breakfast at dino
 - ask to call the duty tutor
+- dino voting
+- is J&D on right now?

 ## Future

 - see todo.md
 - would like to implement a smarter dialog system (possibly actual machine learning rather than pattern matching?) (dialogflow??)
 - some other ideas:
-	- dino voting
-	- coffee night excuse generator (use markov chains)
-	- is J&D on right now?
+	- What floor is pre's on?
 	- integrate vac trac
+	- When is the bus leaving?